-In 1301 Muszyna was given to the Cracow bishop Jan Muskata by the scholastic Wysz.
-Probably at that time a timber and earth castle was built about 100 meters to the north, away from the later castle.
-Muskata lost his property, as a result of the confiscation of the Polish king Władysław Łokietek, as a result of fights with the ruler during his unification of fragmented Polish lands.
+The first record of Muszyna appeared in documents in 1288, when it passed into the hands of the bishops of Kraków, after their dispute with the heirs of Wysz from Niegowić was settled.
+At the beginning of the 14th century, the estate in Muszyna was in the hands of the Bishop of Kraków, Jan Muskata.
+It was probably then that a wooden and earth stronghold was built, about 100 meters to the north from the later castle.
+However, already around 1304 – 1308, Muskata lost its property as a result of the confiscation of Władysław Łokietek, due to fights with the ruler during the period of his unification of the fragmented Polish lands.
 In 1391, during the reign of Władysław Jagiełło, property was recovered for the bishopric of Cracow by bishop Jan of Radlica.

 The stone castle was built at the end of the 14th century or early 15th century.
-Although work cannot be ruled out on the initiative of Bishop Jan of Radlica, it is definitely more likely that the founder of the castle was Zbigniew Oleśnicki, known for his investing and construction activities, holding the office of bishop in the years 1423–1455.
+Although work cannot be ruled out on the initiative of Bishop Jan of Radlica, it is definitely more likely that the founder of the castle was Zbigniew Oleśnicki, known for his investing and construction activities, holding the office of bishop in the years 1423 – 1455.
+In such a case, the raid of Muszyna by Stibor of Stiboricz in 1410 would still affect the old, timber castle, not a stone building.

 The Muszyna castle in its original shape did not last long.
 Errors at the initial stage of construction, especially in the construction of foundations, as well as the low quality of masonry work led in 1455 to a major construction disaster certified by written sources.
 Certainly the gate and the north curtain wall adjacent to it from the east and west were destroyed.
 Such great damages, which the staroste of Muszyna, Jan Wielopolski estimated for a quarter of the castle, could not be repaired in a short time and with the means at his disposal.
 Therefore, the decision was made to make only temporary repairs at the defect locations using half-timbered structures.